-The mission of the Office of Religious and Spiritual Life is to ensure the comprehensive development opportunities of the "whole person".
+The mission of the Office of Religious and Spiritual Life is to ensure the comprehensive development opportunities of the "whole person."
 In this regard, we offer support and opportunities for students to explore, develop and practice religious observances and spiritual growth.
-We strive to foster an environment of advocacy, mutual respect and awareness of diverse practices, traditions and backgrounds through religious literacy, interfaith dialogue, spiritual exploration/ awareness, and protection of rights.
+We strive to foster an environment of advocacy, mutual respect, and awareness of diverse practices, traditions and backgrounds through religious literacy, interfaith dialogue, spiritual exploration/awareness, and protection of individual rights.

-The goal of Religious and Spiritual Life is to foster a diverse and inclusive campus community by promoting cultural awareness, collegiality and cultivate respect for diverse people and cultures.
-The objectives of the unit are: 1) personal growth and development of one's self, 2) establishing mutual respect for all matters of life, and 3) promoting healthy interactions internally and externally.
+The goal of Religious and Spiritual Life is to foster a diverse and inclusive campus community by promoting cultural awareness, collegiality and cultivating respect for a diversity of people and cultures.
+The objectives of the unit: 1) personal growth and development of one's self, 2) establishing mutual respect for all matters of life, and 3) promoting healthy interactions internally and externally.

-Contact Information:

-- Director: Gerald Spates, Director

-- Assistant Director: Manuela Sanchez
+Director: Gerald Spates, DirectorAssistant Director: Manuela Sanchez

-- LGBTA Resource Center Desk Assistant: Vacant
+- LGBTA Resource Center, Program Coordinator: Christian Moorer (Temp.)

-- OIE Office Manager: Michael Eccles
+OIE Office Manager: Michael Eccles